nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       <br>**Expected:** The most recent window size and location is retained.

 3. **Shutdown**
-   1. When the app is open, type `exit` into the command bar and press "enter".
+   1. When the app is open, type `exit` into the command bar and press the "enter" key.
       <br>**Expected:** The app closes.

 ### Navigation
 1. **Viewing recipes** <br> _(Preconditions: User is on the default MainWindow page.)_
    1. Click on a Recipe Card once.
-   2. Press "P" on the keyboard.
+   2. Press the "P" key.
     <br>**Expected:** A modal showing containing the name, duration, portion, ingredients, steps, and tags fields of the recipe appears.

 2. **Edit form** <br> _(Preconditions: User is on the default Main Window page.)_
     1. Click on a recipe card to select it.
-    2. Press the "F" key on the keyboard.
+    2. Press the "F" key.
        <br>**Expected:** A form modal appears, containing text input fields for name, duration, portion, ingredients, steps, and tags, prepopulated accurate to the recipe data, as well as a `Cancel` and `Save` button on the bottom right.
     3. Edit any of the fields in the form, using the format provided in the user guide as reference.
-    4. Click "Save" at the bottom of the form to save and exit the form.
+    4. Click `Save` at the bottom of the form to save and exit the form.
     5. Scroll to the bottom of the recipe list and click on the edited recipe.
     6. Press the "P" key to view its details.
        <br>**Expected:** The recipe has been edited, with the new recipe details reflecting the edits made for each field.